Tuesday, April 30, 2013

 Social media as breaking-news feed: Worse information, faster

-commentary The unfolding of breaking news on social media can create a dangerous well of misinformation, witch-hunting, and egomaniacal info-spewing.
+Social media as breaking-news feed: Worse information, fastervia CNET News by Molly Wood on 4/19/13commentary The unfolding of breaking news on social media can create a dangerous well of misinformation, witch-hunting, and egomaniacal info-spewing.
 Time for some ground rules for the Internet.
-[Read more]
+[Read more] &nb...

 FORUM: Was it fair for Sumatra to increase bus fares?